Shuffle/Shuffle-docs/handbook/support/pov.md

 **2. Before technical call:**
   - Make a document in their Google Drive to document PoV progress and their needs
   - Check if we have a working version of all apps
-  - Check if we have workflows to match their usecases
+  - Check if we have workflows to match their usecases: research in the Google Sheet as well
   - Check other usecases that they may have not thought about

 **3. Start implementation**